omar-massfih/keycloak-auth-proxy/docs/index.md

-# Keycloak Forward Auth
+# Keycloak Auth Proxy

-A FastAPI-based Forward Authentication (Forward Auth) service that secures backend services using Keycloak authentication.
+A FastAPI-based Authentication Proxy (Auth Proxy) service that secures backend services using Keycloak authentication.
 It integrates with a reverse proxy (Traefik, Nginx, or Envoy) to validate requests before forwarding them to backend services.
 Supports dynamic routing via Kubernetes/OpenShift DNS.

 ## 🚀 Features